Story so far…

 I refused all treatment.
 My three lobes grew to six lobes, two hemispheres and a corpus callosum.
 My sense of taste broke too but then it got better.

 Mrs Clown gave me one of those quizzes you give to people with dodgy brains.
-I got zero points for prime ministers and the name of our street but I got the month of my birthday right and remembered some of my family’s names.
-I got my favourite singer-songwriter right though!
+I got zero points for prime ministers and the name of our street but I almost got my birthday right and I remembered some of my family’s names.
+I got my favourite singer-songwriter though!

 We do a similar quiz after every seizure — though sometimes I have no language at all.
 It takes a while for my speech and memory to come back.
 I can understand everything that is going on around me — I just can’t talk about it.